 Question 3: Tell me something unique about your country’s health care system.

-If you are a non-US IMG, you could be asked this question during your residency interview, and it is a tricky one.
+This question assesses whether you understand your home country’s health-care system well enough to articulate a distinctive feature and reflect on how that context shaped your clinical perspective and training.
 You can prepare for this question by familiarizing yourself with your country’s health care system and legalities.
 The interviewer wants to gauge your knowledge of a medical system that you should be familiar with.

 How to answer: Take a few seconds to collect your thoughts before you start to answer.
 Think of what is unique about your country’s health care system and explain it with facts or interesting pieces of information around it.